Eva-Kuk/unique-wings/TESTING.md

 13. ISSUE: The  Review `Edit | Delete` buttons are visible only for a superuser, not for the owner of the review, and they are not able to edit or remove their reviews.

-    SOLVED BY: Initialy the if statement was checking two variables that are different of types.
-After changes `Edit | Delete ` links will be visible to the user if they are logged in and they are own the review.
+    SOLVED BY: Initially the if statement was checking two variables that are different of types.
+After changes `Edit | Delete ` links will be visible to the user if they are logged in and they own the review.
         - Make a new variavle `review_user` in the edit_review view
         - Add to the product_detail a `review_user = None` and if statement
         - Modify if statement in a product_detail.html